thomaspenny/Lateral-Cephalogram-App/README.md

 ## Overview
 This application is a specialized tool developed for PhD dental research to facilitate fast and accurate lateral cephalometric analysis.
 The tool provides a user-friendly interface for marking anatomical landmarks on X-ray images and automatically calculates relevant measurements, angles, and ratios used in orthodontic and maxillofacial research.

+This work was asked of me by a friend who is undertaking the research, and so I created this custom tool for them.
+It is not my intention to support this tool for others, however I am willing to take questions from others if they find the tool useful.
+For example, it is likely that the measurements in the tool does not align with the measurements another student/dentist regularly uses.
+I am happy to make adjustments for individuals that request any such custom changes.
+Contact details are at the bottom of the README file.

 ## Features
 - **Interactive Image Analysis**: Load lateral cephalometric radiographs and mark key anatomical landmarks
 - **Comprehensive Measurements**: Automatically calculates: